GREEN-WINGED TEAL (Anas carolinensis)

-At around 38 cm (14 in.) long, the Green-winged teal is the smallest dabbling duck in North America.
-As the name implies, the green-winged teal drake has a green speculum whereas the female is similar to a female mallard, without the blue speculum.
+DESCRIPTION: The Green-winged Teal is the smallest dabbling duck in North America.
+As the name implies, the green-winged teal drake has a green speculum whereas the female is similar to a female mallard, without the green speculum.
 The head is medium brown in the male with a green vertical band starting around the eye and extending down to the neck.
 The upper part is grey and there is a white vertical band above the wing.
 The bill is black in the male and lighter in the female.
 Those ducks have a specialized bill with lamellae inside allowing them to filter out their prey.
 The legs and feet are grey.
 Green-winged teals are around 14 inches (38 cm) long.

-The name ‘teal’ refers to a blue-green color, and this color itself is named after the Common teal.
+NAME: The name ‘teal’ refers to a blue-green color, and this color itself is named after the Common teal.
 The Latin genus name ‘Anas’ means ‘duck’, and ‘carolinensis’ refers to the Carolinas, where the first individuals were identified.

-EURASIAN TEAL: The green-winged teal is still sometimes described as a sub-species of the Eurasian Teal (compare photos of both below).
+SIMILAR SPECIES: Eurasian Teal: The green-winged teal is still sometimes described as a subspecies of the Eurasian Teal (compare photos of both below).

 This green-winged teal below kept moving right and left while foraging :